Louis Vuitton eCommerce Analysis

-Louis Vuitton Analysis: Sales, Online to Offline, B2B vs. D2C
+Louis Vuitton Analysis: Net Sales, Online to Offline, B2B vs. D2C

 Louis Vuitton is a leading brand for fashion and leather goods, known globally for its luxury status.
-Learn about Louis Vuitton's online net sales performance, the significance of the online channel in its revenue, and how it differs from traditional luxury brands in D2C and B2B sales.
+What people do not know: Louis Vuitton's online net sales performance, the importance of the online channel to its revenue, and how it differentiates itself from traditional luxury brands in direct-to-consumer (D2C) and business-to-business (B2B) sales - but ECDB knows.

 Louis Vuitton is a household name for luxury goods.
 Consumers around the world spend their income to display the trademark Louis Vuitton Monogram on their bags, clothes, and footwear.
 From fashion shows to music videos, wearing a piece of this brand represents affluence and a refined sense of style that is instantly recognizable to many.